johncallhub/smart-campaign-grouping/README.md

 ## 🧪 **Demo**

 Want to see it in action?
-Run our comprehensive demo:
+Run the comprehensive demo:

 1. **Open Developer Console → Execute Anonymous**
 2. **Copy and paste:** `scripts/CUSTOMER_DEMO.apex`